Trump’s ‘anti-weaponization fund’ is stalled, and some allies are urging him to scrap it entirely

 Then, a different federal judge who was overseeing Trump’s lawsuit against the Internal Revenue Service ordered him to respond to claims that he committed “fraud” on the court warranting an inquiry into potential wrongdoing by both sides.

-At the time, Senate Majority Leader John Thune said he wasn’t given a head’s up on the fund, and it “would have been nice” if he had.
+At the time, Senate Majority Leader John Thune said he wasn’t given a heads-up on the fund and that it “would have been nice” if he had.
 Others were unsparing in their criticism.

 The-CNN-Wire